anderconal/setting-list-properties/README.md

 # setting-list-properties
-Learning how to set list (or set parameter arguments, or properties or constructor arguments) in Java Spring
+Learning how to set list (or set parameter arguments, properties or constructor arguments) in Java Spring

 I´ve used: